 Traditional bulgogi is primarily marinated with soy sauce, sugar and Korean pear juice.
-But, I simplified the ingredients to some that can be more easily found and to keep it Whole30 compliant.
-After serving my husband his dish, he took a bite and said.. well, I definitely want this on dinner rotation.
+But I simplified the ingredients to some that can be more easily found and to keep this Whole30 compliant.
+After serving my husband his dish, he took a bite and said, “Well, I definitely want this on dinner rotation.”
 He is OBSESSED and quite frankly, so am I.

-- 2.5 lbs. boneless beef chuck short ribs, korean style short ribs, trimmed hangar steak, or ribeye
+- 2 1/2 pounds boneless beef chuck short ribs korean style short ribs, trimmed hangar steak, or ribeye

 - 1/4 cup coconut aminos

-- 1 tsp. freshly peeled and grated ginger
+- 1 teaspoon freshly peeled and grated ginger

-- 1 tsp. crushed red pepper flakes (or less, to taste)
+- 1 teaspoon crushed red pepper flakes or less, to taste

 - Using a sharp knife, Trim off excess fat from the beef.
 Slice the short ribs into long, thin strips.
 Place sliced beef in a bowl.

-- Add the remaining marinade ingredients to the beef and toss until coated evenly in the marinade.
+- Add the remaining ingredients to the beef and toss until coated evenly in the marinade.

 - Cover and let marinade for at least 4 hours, but preferably all day.